mcbagz/edSIS/ISSUES.md

 The attendance module is present but lacks the reporting and notification features specified.

-### **Missing Backend Features & DB Changes:**

-- **Automated Notifications:** There is no mechanism to trigger alerts to parents for absences.
-This would require a notification system and integration with a communication service (e.g., email, SMS).

 ### **Missing Frontend Features:**

 - **Bulk Attendance Entry:** The UI for taking attendance is likely one student at a time.
 A more efficient interface for teachers to take attendance for an entire class period is needed.